anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 2: Choose a Package or A La Carte
+### Step 2: Present Package or A La Carte Menu

-Create a TEMPLATE: Package or A la Carte Rich Card with 2 Quick replies
+Create a template that prompts the user to choose between a package or an a la carte menu using quick replies.

 <details>
   <summary>Click to view the code</summary>